psolymos/journal/_posts/2016-10-15-submitted-papers.md

 partitioning among rock-dwelling Montenegrina land snails (Gastropoda: Clausiliidae) Journal of Biogeography, in review.

+Pall-Gergely, B., Asami, T., and Sólymos, P.,
+There is more than what meets the eye: subspecies description rates are higher in morphologically complex taxa.
+Cladistics, in review

 Solymos, P. & Azeria, E. T.
 opticut: Likelihood based optimal partitioning for indicator species analysis.
 Methods in Ecology and Evolution, under review.